BernardQuatermass/exim-wiki/Exim5/oldPHlist.md

 -   Spool\_in and spool\_out - speed up by using a table?
 -   Find a more compact way of encoding the options interpretation, and also of checking for incompatible options.
--   Find a more compact way of passing an open SMTP channel without having to use options.
+-   Find a more compact way of passing an open [reparacion frigorificos madrid](http://www.madridreparaciones.com/frigorificos) SMTP channel without having to use options.
 What about the TLS state information?
 Could use a pipe to pass more data.
 -   Some people have suggested separately loadable modules.
 But do all